 If your status as a student is considered to be dependent on your parents, an expected parental contribution is determined.
 This is the amount that your parents are expected to pay for your college education, based on their income and available assets.
-Allowances are made for expenses such as living allowance based on family size, taxes paid, and the number of children in college.
+Allowances are made for expenses such as living allowance based on family size, and taxes paid.

-You, as the student, are expected to contribute towards your education, using your earnings, if applicable.
+You, as the student, are expected to contribute towards your education using your earnings, if applicable.
 Your assets (such as savings) are generally considered to be available for the purpose of your education and are expected to be divided among your years of post-secondary education.
-The Parental Contribution, where applicable, is added to the Student Contribution to yield the Expected Family Contribution (EFC).
+The Parental Contribution, where applicable, is added to the Student Contribution to yield the Student Aid Index (SAI).

 Your student budget, or cost of education, is calculated based on tuition and fees plus a standard allowance for living expenses, which depends on whether you live with your parents or have other arrangements.
-The EFC is then subtracted from your total budget.
+The SAI is then subtracted from your total budget.
 The result is known as your "need."
 The concept of need is the foundation of financial aid.
 Students who exhibit need and apply on time may be eligible for aid.